mohdAffancodes/mohdAffancodes.github.io/README.md

 # ELECTRON
 Namely a clock(analogue) deskstop app
 &<br><br>
-An arcade classic BRICK_BREAKER deskstop app which has moved its own <a href="https://github.com/mohdAffancodes/brick_breaker">repo</a>
+An arcade classic BRICK_BREAKER deskstop app which has moved to its own <a href="https://github.com/mohdAffancodes/brick_breaker">repo</a>

 ### Which work across Windows,Mac & Linux